-- Solid Flushes.
-The most common cause for sewage water removal is when sewage backups from a blockage in the pipeline between the city main and your home.
+- Solid Flushes - The most common cause of sewage water removal is when sewage backups from a blockage in the pipeline between the city main and your home.
 This is usually caused by solid objects in the sewage system such as diapers, garbage, toys or other items that do not naturally decompose.

 AdvantaClean has certified technicians that will promptly and professionally perform the sewage removal in your home according to IICRC standards.
 During the sewage removal process, we will consider several factors such as:

 - The degree of damage